While cell-free DNA is our business, it’s patients who power our purpose

 PRESIDENT, CHIEF BUSINESS OFFICER

-John Fesko, president, chief business officer, joined Natera in 2014.
+John Fesko serves as president and chief business officer of Natera.
 He leads company-wide efforts across multiple functions and programs, including collaborations with payors, government affairs, business development, market development, pharmaceutical services, patient experience, communications, marketing, and international commercial operations and strategy.
-Prior to Natera, John worked at Roche, Novartis Pharma AG, MPM Capital and InVivoScribe.
-He holds an M.B.A. from M.I.T. and a B.S. in biochemistry and economics from the University of Notre Dame.

 Ramesh Hariharan, PhD, MBA